Last updated November 24, 2022

 With it, your tuition and fees are paid directly to the school in full.
-The exceptions to this are if you choose a private school or you are attending as an out of state resident.
-You will also received a housing allowance based on the zip code of the school and a book allowance.
-This bill will also possibly allow you to transfer it to your dependents, though there are a LOT of rules governing this.
+The exceptions to this are if you choose a private school or you are attending as an out-of-state resident.

 College Loan Repayment

-The Army will payback up to $65,000 of qualifying college loan debt.
+The Army will pay back up to $20,000 of qualifying college loan debt.
 You must choose between loan repayment and the GI Bill.

-The soldier can retire after twenty years and receive half of his base pay at the time of retirement.
-At thirty years, he will receive 75% of the base pay.
-The rate is figured at 2.5% for each year served.
+The soldier can retire after twenty years and receive a percentage of their base pay at the time of retirement.

-Retirement income can also be earned if the soldier is medically retired, which means he has a disability rating of at least 30%.
+Retirement income can also be earned if the soldier is medically retired, which means a disability rating of at least 30% was awarded.

 Soldier Group Life Insurance

-Your soldier will be covered by a $400,000 life insurance policy at the time of enlistment.
+Your soldier will be covered by up to a $400,000 life insurance policy at the time of enlistment.
 A small monthly premium must be paid for this coverage.

 Commissary and PX

-The prices in the commissary are generally lower than grocery store prices as well and items are tax free.
-You are expected to tip the “bag boy” at the commissary as they only work off tips.
+The prices in the commissary are generally lower than grocery store prices and tax-free.
+Items are priced at 5% over cost.
+You are expected to tip the “bag boy” at the commissary, as they only work off tips.